SinghBanta/SinghBanta/README.md

 ### Hi there 👋

-Myself **Banta Singh**.
-I am a ✨ B.tech CSE Student ✨ currently in my final year, here on github to showcase my project works.
+💫 About Me

+🎓 M. Tech CSE '27 at IIT, Patna.
+🎓 B. Tech CSE '25 from PTU, Mohali.
-- 🔭 I worked as an SDE Intern at Bluestock.
+🔭 I worked as an SDE Intern at Bluestock.
-- 🌱 I’m currently learning MERN Stack.
+🌱 I’m currently learning MERN Stack.